wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-change-behaviors-powerapps/includes/8-summary.md

-Formulas enhance functionality, performance, and user experience in your PowerApps canvas app.
+Formulas enhance functionality, performance, and user experience in your Power Apps canvas app.
 In this module, you learned how to use formulas to modify control functionality and enhance your app.
 Some important items to remember are: